MPP and MIA students gain prominence in international law community - off to DC for world finals.

 Jessup is the world's largest moot court competition, with participants from over 550 institutions in around 87 countries.
 It simulates a fictional dispute between countries before the United Nations’ International Court of Justice, in which teams prepare and argue oral and written pleadings.
 Judges include renowned law professors from all over Europe, judges from the Bundesverfassungsgericht and several international tribunals.

 “We have to commend our team – not only did they demonstrate incredible talent but were an amazing group of students.
-We are very proud of all five of them,” said Pierre Thielbörger, Professor for International Law and one of the coaches for the Hertie School team, who noted that the team has been getting better each year.
-Other coaches were Professor for European Law and Governance Mark Dawson, Postdoctoral Researcher Ana Bobić and former competitor and 2018 MPP graduate Rebecca Segall, who is a Research Associate at the Hertie School.
+We are very proud of all five of them,” said Pierre Thielbörger, Professor of International Law and one of the coaches for the Hertie School team, who noted that the team has been getting better each year.
+Other coaches were Professor of European Law and Governance Mark Dawson, Postdoctoral Researcher Ana Bobić and former competitor and 2018 MPP graduate Rebecca Segall, who is a Research Associate at the Hertie School.

 The topics for the competition were corporate abuses of human rights, international environmental law and rights of indigenous peoples.
 None of the team members have studied law before.
 Their backgrounds are in economics, history, political science and linguistics.